Criminal Defense Lawyer

 When Should I Hire A Criminal Defense Lawyer After An Arrest?

 You don’t want to be sitting in a jail cell for an extended period of time.
-The first thing you should do is contact the Law Offices of McCarty-Larson, where we have over 50 years of experience defending people who are falsely accused and arrested unfairly.
+The first thing you should do is contact the Law Offices of McCarty-Larson, where we have over 50 years of skilled criminal defense attorney experience defending people in Texas who are falsely accused and arrested unfairly.
 We know how important it is to make sure that your next steps happen quickly so give us a call at (972) 775-2100 or fill out our form on this site as soon as possible

 An Attorney Can Help You Maintain Your Innocence Until You’re Proven Guilty